raspereza/HtoAA/README.md

 # Plotting distributions at the reco level

-To plot various distributions saved as TH1 objects in the created RooT file, use the macro
+To plot various distributions saved as TH1 objects in the RooT files created by analysis executable, use the macro
 ```
 $CMSSW_BASE/src/HtoAA/4Tau/macros/Plot.C